nanderstabel/iota/crates/iota-grpc-api/README.md

 ### **iota-data-ingestion**

 - **`tests/grpc_blob_ingestion.rs`**
-  - **`test_grpc_blob_ingestion`**: Spins up a test cluster with a gRPC-enabled node, streams checkpoints using the shared gRPC client, decodes and processes the streamed checkpoint data, and verifies successful ingestion.
-This test ensures the gRPC ingestion path is fully functional and aligned with the REST path for checkpoint data.
+  - **`test_grpc_blob_worker_reset_logic`**: Comprehensive test that covers streaming checkpoints, simulating a stale local watermark, verifying ingestion, simulating missing blobs, and testing worker reset and recovery logic.
+This test ensures robust recovery from stale state and correct handling of checkpoint ingestion and reset.

   **How to run:**
   ```bash